aholachek/bundle-wizard/README.md

    This utility downloads sourcemaps from the url you provide.
 This requires the sourcemaps to be publically available, or at least available on your network.
 You might need to point to a testing instead of production build, for instance, as some apps disable sourcemaps in production.

    Don't have access to sourcemaps in your prod app?
-Try [building your app locally](#try-it-out-on-an-app-running-locally)
+Try [building your app locally.](#try-it-out-on-an-app-running-locally)

 2. A local Chrome installation